BaseCampCoding/day-to-day/first-week.md

 **Students should be able to construct small programs with covered constructs.**

+## Content Per Day

+- Monday: Chapter 1-2
+- Tuesday: Chapter 3
+- Wednesday: Chapter 4
+- Thursday: Transition out of PythonTutor
+- Friday: Review && Taste of JS

+## General Daily Structure

+**Goal:** Under the goal of program prediction, each day has a set of programs that students should be able to predict step-by-step by the end of the day.
+Then, they should be able to construct target programs using the new constructs in a prescribed way.

+**Prediction Assessment:**
+Students should be able to predict program behavior of a set of target code samples.

+**Program Construction Assessment:**
+Students will construct programs according to a provided description.
+This is effectively a dictation exercise at this point.
+"Write an assignment statement that assigns the remainder of 5 divided by 3 to a variable x"

+**Activities:**

+0. 05 min - Motivation!
+1. 15 min - Small, demo-focused lecture
+1. 45 min - Pair prediction exercise
+1. 45 min - Solo prediction exercise
+1. 15 min - **Prediction assessment**
+1. 45 min - Pair program construction exercise
+1. 45 min - Solo program construction exercise
+1. 30 min - **Program construction assessment**

 ## Notes

 ### No book (for at least the first week)